On this page, I present some elementary information about eyepieces, particularly about different types of eyepieces.

 Note that similar recommendations are given in the literature as well as on the Internet based on the size of the exit pupil.
 For more information on the topic "exit pupil/magnification as a criterion for eyepiece selection" see page Eyepiece Selection (Focal Length).

 The apparent field of view determines the angle that is shown by an eyepiece as a section of the sky.
-It depends on the type of the eyepiece an is usually given by the manufacturer of the eyepiece.
+It depends on the type of the eyepiece (see Eyepiece Types) and is usually given by the manufacturer of the eyepiece.
 See the glossary for more information.
 In the table above you can find the respective values for typical eyepiece types.

 The true field of view determines the size of objects that can be observed in a telescope (Example: The moon corresponds to a field of view of about 0.5°)